-Thrale Almshouses is a historical site for subsidised housing for widows and elderly single women, built in 1832.
-The buildings unfortunately fell into a state of disrepair and well below modern standards.
-Planning permission was granted in September 2013 for the refurbishment and extension of the eight Almshouses, along with the addition of another nine new-build apartments with the aim of providing quality housing for women over 60.
+The Thrale Almshouses, built in 1832, provide subsidised housing for elderly single women and widows.
+However, over time, the buildings fell into a state of disrepair and failed to meet modern standards.
+In September 2013, planning permission was granted for the refurbishment and extension of the eight existing Almshouses and the addition of nine new-build apartments to provide quality housing for women over 60.

-Works comprised of the strip out, extension and refurbishment of eight apartments across the 2 number existing residential blocks, including removal and reinstatement of pitched roofs.
-The construction of 2 number new build residential blocks with nine individual units, all of which have access to a private external area either by garden or balcony.
+The construction work included stripping out, extending, and refurbishing the eight existing apartments across two residential blocks, which required the removal and reinstatement of pitched roofs.
+Additionally, two new residential blocks were built with nine individual units, each with access to a private external area through a garden or balcony.

-The external works included a spacious communal courtyard, linking the individual apartment gardens and new disabled access entrance to the site.
-External bike stores, bin stores and a shed for maintenance.
+Internal refurbishment works included updating living rooms, bedrooms, bathrooms, and kitchen units.
+External works included the creation of a spacious communal courtyard, linking the individual apartment gardens, and providing a new disabled access entrance to the site.
+Bike stores, bin stores, and a maintenance shed were also added.

 Due to the tight logistics of the project, detailed planning was crucial to ensure the smooth completion of the project.
 With only one thoroughfare for access to all four blocks, it had to remain open at all times.
 This meant the program had to be tightly managed to complete the larger new build apartments on time.
 By carefully coordinating with key sub-contractors, the job was delivered successfully and to a high standard.